chingdrop/echo-chamber-web/JOURNEY.md

 	- *The WebCrawler app and the use of Beautifulsoup was replaced with scrapy for a more complete framework*
 - Create a new spider class to handle broad crawling
 	- *Crawling Google search results can be a great way to have endless information but only need a simple crawler*
+- Implement the scrapy framework inside Django
+	- Start the scrapy project and configure it to work inside django
+	- Create a new pipeline for the saving of results to models
+	- Configure the logging in scrapy
+	- Determine the best way to start the google search spider inside a view
+		- Handle CSRF token issues
+	- Create a django management command
+	- Integrate Scrapy with Celery
+	- *Removed Scrapy because I found it easier to accomplish what I need using Beautiful soup and celery*
 ## Articles
 - Django Tutorial - https://docs.djangoproject.com/en/5.1/intro/tutorial01/
 - Django, Postgres and Docker - https://learndjango.com/tutorials/django-docker-and-postgresql-tutorial